How Stress Could be Causing Your Acne Breakouts

 Where it goes wrong…

 However, modern life has turned this life-saving response to stress into a health risk.
 In today’s world, although we don’t have tigers to run away from, our body still reacts the same whenever we perceive stress.
-Our body doesn’t know if stress is being caused because we are stuck in traffic, have a chronic health condition or are being chased by a tiger; all the body is thinking is “We’re stressed right now, we need stress hormones to get us out of this situation”.
+Our body doesn’t know if stress is being caused because we are stuck in traffic, thinking about something that might happen in the future, or are being chased by a tiger; all the body is thinking is “We’re stressed right now, we need stress hormones to get us out of this situation”.

 Modern life is stressful, and so is having a chronic skin condition!
 The combination of the two can mean that we get ourselves into a vicious cycle of chronic stress.
 This is when our stress levels remain high for weeks, months or even years.
-It’s important to note that acute stress (that lasts for a few minutes – as it would if we were being chased by something), is healthy and beneficial.
+It’s important to note that acute short-term stress is healthy and beneficial.
 But when it continues for weeks, months or years, it starts to cause health issues.
-I like to this of chronic stress as if you were driving a car at full speed.
+I like to think of chronic stress as if you were driving a car at full speed.
 At some point the car is going to run out of fuel and breakdown – that’s what happens with our bodies if we don’t stop off at a petrol station to refuel and repair.

 The Link Between Stress and Acne.